 These will be your secret weapons on Facebook and Instagram.
 If something is doing well organically, put some money behind them and get that engagement and reach up!
 If you’ve got a killer post live, post a best seller of yours afterwards.
 While the pesky algorithm is favouring you, make the most out of it and try to increase those sales.
-We have a whole post about boost posts you can read here.
-Protip: interest posts do well for these.
+We have a whole post about boost posts.
+Pro tip: interest posts do well for these.
 Don’t know what that is?
 Keep reading, we got you.

 Promotional + UGC + Interest Post = Happy users!

 There are different types of posts of organic posting, each with a very specific aim.
 If you perfect your mix of these in your schedule then you’ll soon see not only your engagement on the rise but your feed will look a lot nicer as a whole.

 Promotional posts are meant to show off specific products, offers and discounts.
 They help to grow awareness of your brand, as well as highlighting any new in/sale items you’d like to push.

 Next up, UGC posts – or user generated content.
 This is one of the most effective types of content that we always suggest brands should use.
 Encouraging your followers to tag your services on social media means you have a large amount of content we can then re-share onto your own page.
 We’d recommend creating a personal hashtag that your audience can use to post about your product/service, which should be displayed clearly on your bio.